 The AOI of selected actual site is Little Smith Creek (LSC) which is situated in Mackenzie valley of Canada.
-The coordinates of AOI vertices and data requirements are mentioned by Department of Indian Affairs and Northern Development (DIAND), North Territories Region (Govt. of Canada) [30].
-AOI of LSC occupies approximately 55 km2 on map in UTM coordinates and the difference of maximum and minimum elevation across the LSC AOI is found to be approximately 57 meters on the Google Earth.
-The LSC AOI is shown in Figures 8 to 9, on Google Earth and as a UTM plot, respectively.
+The coordinates of AOI vertices and data requirements are mentioned by Department of Indian Affairs and Northern Development (DIAND), North Territories Region (Government of Canada) (MERX, 2012).
+AOI of LSC occupies approximately 55 km2 on map in UTM coordinates and the difference of maximum and minimum elevation across the LSC AOI is found to be approximately 57 metres on the Google Earth.
+The LSC AOI is shown in Figures 7 to 8, on Google Earth and as a UTM plot, respectively.
 Survey specifications as adopted by DIAND for LSC AOI are shown in Table 6.

-Fig. 8: Google Earth image of LSC AOI located in Mackenzie valley (Canada)
+Figure 7 Google Earth image of LSC AOI located in Mackenzie valley (Canada) (see online version for colours)